Rachel DeWoskin: Writing

 DeWoskin returned to the United States in 1999 and earned a master's degree in poetry from Boston University.
 In 2005, W. W. Norton published her memoir, Foreign Babes in Beijing: Behind the Scenes of a New China.
 The New Yorker commented that "DeWoskin's cleverly layered account thus charts parallel culture clashes, one that she experiences as a Western woman in modern China, and the other, a TV-ready version of the first, tailored to Chinese expectations."
 Paramount Pictures purchased the film rights, and the project remains in production.
 The director and screen adaptor attached to the film is Alice Wu.

 DeWoskin is also the author of five novels, Big Girl Small (FSG 2011), Repeat After Me (Overlook 2009), Blind (Penguin 2014), Some Day We Will Fly (Viking 2019) and Banshee (Dottir 2019).

+Personal life

 DeWoskin is married to playwright Zayd Dohrn, son of Bernardine Dohrn and William Ayers.
-They have two daughters, Dalin (b.
-2004) and Light (b.
-2007).
+They have two daughters.